kishandata23/Data-Science/readme.md

 Note:-
-- Before starting learning for Data Science i have the knowledge of Basic of Python and SQL (solved 67 Leetcode problems) so time taken of me any you will be vary.
+- Before starting learning for Data Science i have the knowledge of Basic of Python and SQL (solved 67 Leetcode problems) so time taken by me any you will be vary.
 - I will be using free resources available on internet or any other platform in this page
+- This page contains just overview and i will be updating and upgrading the information/plan present here over time.